-Domain transform is a recent technique that proposed by Gastal and Oliveira [8] for real-time edge-aware image processing.
-This method is based on a data-dependent transform from 5D image manifold to 2D real space that keeps geodesic distance.
-However, like many other fast filtering techniques, domain transform is not rotationally invariant (i.e. filtering a rotated image and rotating a filtered image produce different results).
+The domain transform is a recent technique proposed by Gastal and Oliveira [6] for real-time edge-aware image processing.
+It is based on a data-dependent transform from the 5D image manifold to 2D real space that preserves geodesic distance.
+However, like many other fast filtering techniques, the domain transform is not rotationally invariant (i.e. filtering a rotated image and rotating a filtered image produce different results).
 Our approach is rotationally invariant.